How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 4. Intranasal (IN) Spray.

-Esketamine is administered as a nasal spray in a clinical setting.
+The psychedelic medicine is administered as a nasal spray in a clinical setting.
 The onset of action is fairly rapid, with main effects typically felt within 15 minutes and lasting 40 minutes to an hour.
 The acute effects of intranasal administration can last for a few hours, but the therapeutic benefits may persist for days to weeks.

-The treatment protocol for intranasal esketamine or intranasal ketamine is designed to extend the duration of effects through regular administrations.
+The treatment protocol for intranasal is designed to extend the duration of effects through regular administrations.
 It typically involves twice-weekly treatments for the first month, then spacing into a maintenance protocol as needed for the patient.
 A transition to maintenance may include once weekly for the second month, followed by every other week thereafter.
 This structured approach aims to maintain the therapeutic benefits over an extended period, providing sustained symptom relief with regular use.

-Factors Influencing Ketamine Treatment Duration
+Factors Influencing Psychedelic Therapy Treatment Duration

 The Presence of Other Illnesses

 For instance, patients with chronic pain conditions might find that their pain levels influence how long they experience relief from depressive symptoms.
-Similarly, those with anxiety disorders might need more frequent treatments to maintain the calming effects of ketamine.
+Similarly, those with anxiety disorders might need more frequent treatments to maintain the calming effects of psychedelics.

 Severity of Symptoms